jedp/adam-eg/README.md

 Got devices: [Device(serial=192.168.86.181:5555, state=DEVICE)]
 ```

+## Distributing

-Or you can use gradle to make a binary release of a stand-alone script.
-Here,
+You can also make a stand-alone build using the
-the `installShadowDist` task creates a single, fat jar:
+[shadow](https://imperceptiblethoughts.com/shadow/) plugin for gradle, which
+reduces the size of release by about two thirds.
 ```
 $ ./gradlew :app:installShadowDist
 $ app/build/install/app-shadow/bin/app -h